Author: Mark V. Baden, ADGA Genetic Advancement Committee Member

 The method that ADGA derives Rear Udder Height scores is as followed.
 For Mature does, as ADGA recognizes multiple sized breeds with different body frames, absolute measurement is not the most accurate assessment of the trait…The Rear Udder Height linear trait is scored by the appraiser by visually assessing the halfway spot between the base of the vulva and the point of hock.
 This point, called the midpoint, is a score of 15 on the linear scale.
 The appraiser then determines where the milk secretory tissue begins and for each inch above or below the midpoint in the standard breeds equates to +/- 5 points on the linear scale from the midpoint of 15.
 For miniature breeds the measurement would be ½ so that each inch above or below the midpoint of 15 would equal +/- 10 points on the linear scale.[iii]

 Dairymen and women can use this methodology in each of the 13 primary linear traits scored in the ADGA linear appraisal program to make improvements where they need most.
-Contact the ADGA office to apply for a 2015 linear appraisal session to have your herd scored and data to use to create your next masterpiece!
+Participate in ADGA’s Linear Appraisal program to have your herd scored and data to use to create your next masterpiece!
+Applications for Linear Appraisal are accepted from November – January and the forms are available during that time period under Performance Programs Forms on ADGA.org Forms page.
+Contact the ADGA Office or Performance Programs if you have any questions.

 [i] Wiggans, Hubbard and Wright.
 Genetic evaluation of dairy goats for yield and type.